nanbratan/react-webpack-typescript-storybook-template/README.md

 > yarn build
 ```

-The build includes a minimal set of dependencies for working with react + typescripy + storybook.
+The build includes a minimal set of dependencies for working with react + typescript + storybook.

 To upload the documentation into the react-storybook, the `react-docgen-typescript-webpack-plugin` was used.